-This mode is entered by executing a STOP instruction.
-The oscillator is stopped by disabling the oscillator driver cell.
+Hard Power Down Mode is entered by executing a STOP instruction.
+Disabling the oscillator driver cell stops the oscillator.
 When either RESET is driven active or a data byte is written to the DBBIN register by a master CPU, this mode will be exited (as above).
-However, as the oscillator cell will require an initialization time, either RESET must be held active for sufficient time to allow the oscillator to stabilise.
+However, as the oscillator cell will require an initialization time, either RESET must be held active for sufficient time to allow the oscillator to stabilize.
 Program execution will resume as above.